tokenring-ai/workflow/README.md

 4. **Step Execution**: Sequential execution of all workflow steps via `agent.handleInput()`
 5. **Command Processing**: Each step processed through the agent's input handler
 6. **Output Forwarding**: Results forwarded back to parent agent when spawning (chat, reasoning, human requests, system output)
+7. **Completion**: Workflow completes when all steps have been executed

 ## Error Handling